Imagine the following situation:

 Kanban, as a method for Lean management, encourages acts of leadership at all levels of the organization.
 The reason behind that is to give more freedom to the people who, in reality, are the drivers of the work process.
-The desired result of this is to increase your team’s motivation so they can deliver a greater amount of value in the shorter amount of time to the end customers.
+The desired result of this is to increase your team’s motivation so they can deliver a greater amount of value in a shorter amount of time to the end customers.

 This can happen with the help of the Kanban method and more specifically the visual Kanban board where every member of your team can pull their own tasks and be accountable for their progress through the workflow.

 This will make them more engaged in your company’s work processes which results in their higher productivity as well as increased profitability for the business in general.

 6. Improved Team Performance

 One of the biggest benefits of implementing a Kanban board for visual management is that it can serve as a basis for continuous improvement.

 For instance, through the visual representation of your workflow, internal and external feedback is much more easily provided and shared between team members.
 This way, everybody will be able to continuously learn from one another and become better and better with the execution of their individual work items over time.

 As a result, your team’s performance will increase, which will gradually lead to more refined products or services and happier customers.

-Managing your tasks and overall projects requires more than placing them in a sequence and attaching specific timelines to them.
+Managing your tasks and overall projects require more than placing them in a sequence and attaching specific timelines to them.
 You need to adopt a better way to make your workflow transparent so you can continuously optimize your process and evolve it to create superior value for your customers.
 From our own experience, we can say that this is the Kanban way!